Audit readiness

 The audit week, in five actual steps.

-For the privileged sample, the execution journal is filtered to the same quarter and exported.
-Each row shows: which operation ran, which steps executed, what the target system returned, how long each step took.
+3. For the high-risk sample, the execution journal for those operations is filtered to the same quarter by date range and reviewed in the operation inspector.
+Each row shows which operation ran, which steps executed, what the target system returned, and when each step ran.

 Next quarter's audit shouldn't look like last quarter's.